Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Mango Sago Dessert Recipe (Extra Creamy with Cream Cheese)

 Storage

-Mango Sago is best enjoyed fresh, while the sago pearls are still chewy.
-The pearls usually keep their texture for up to 4–6 hours, so it’s best to cook them on the same day you plan to serve the dessert.
+Mango sago dessert is best enjoyed fresh, while the sago pearls are still soft and chewy.
+They typically keep their texture for about 4–6 hours after cooking, so it’s best to prepare them on the same day you plan to serve the dessert.

 Did you try this recipe?